 Project duration: 2014 - 2019

-Funding: Else Kröner-Fresenius-Foundation Study Director: PD Dr. Friederike Kendel, Prof. Dr. Mark Schrader
+Funding: Else Kröner-Fresenius-Foundation Study Director: Prof. Dr. Friederike Kendel, Prof. Dr. Mark Schrader

 Living with an increased risk of breast cancer